Acting and Videography

-- Start here with a professionally recorded and engineered demo reel (recorded by Mark Rosato at Big Science Music)
+- Start here for a professionally recorded and engineered demo reel (recorded by Mark Rosato at Big Science Music)

-- More than a demo reel, it is instead a
+- More than a demo reel, this is a

-random selection of low-bandwidth samples of the various voices I have
+random selection of low-bandwidth extemporized samples of the various voices I can create.

 from, this was all done low-budget anyway.
-But if you listen to a medium
+But it will give you an idea of

 (really, they're all me) and sometimes a few takes for variation.

 - I voiced the narrator and all the characters in Sherlock Mysteries